hmshah2/Video-Anonymizer-AnoniMe/README.md

 ## Usage

 For the web app, upload an input video file and provide an output filename.
 Click on the "Anonymize Video" button to process the video.
-After processing, the output video will be automatically download.
+After processing, the output video will download automatically.

 For the standalone `face_blur.py`, provide the input video file path when prompted.
 The output video will be saved in the `output_videos` folder as `output_video.mp4`.